Code-Institute-Submissions/UCFD-Milestone-Project-10/README.md

 -   [W3C CSS Validator ](https://jigsaw.w3.org/css-validator/) Results [here](https://jigsaw.w3.org/css-validator/validator)

-### Testing User Stories from User Experience (UX) Section
+### **Testing User Stories from User Experience (UX) Section**

--   1. As a Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+-   1. As a Visitor, I want to easily understand the main purpose of the site and learn more about the company.

-        -   Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+        -   Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the section of the page of their choice.
+Underneath there is a Hero Image with Text and a "Find Out More" Call to action button.
         -   The main points are made immediately with the hero image.

 -   2. As a Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         -   The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the section they will end up at clearly.
+At the top of the page there is a fixed navigation bar, each link describes what the section they will end up at clearly.
         -   The user can also scroll to the bottom of the page on the site to locate social media links in the footer.

+-   #### **Known bugs**
+    -   When on mobile device, the navigation button doesn't automatically flip back but the user need to click on it in order to send the dropdown list back in the navbar.
+    -   When on mobile device, the external links icons do not change color when hovered and after click they turn into the hover color and they remain that color until the user clicks on another space from the page.

-## Deployment
+## **Deployment**

-### GitHub Pages
+### **GitHub Pages**

 The project was deployed to GitHub Pages using the following steps...